 (3) If a renewal application is made in accordance with subsection (2) the licence continues to have effect until the renewal application is determined unless the licence is suspended under section 25 or 29 or cancelled under section 29 or 30B.

-[Section 22 amended by No. 38 of 2011 s.
+[Section 22 amended: No. 38 of 2011 s.
 12.]

 23A.
 CEO may request more information to decide renewal application